svanderburg/disnix-stafftracker-nodejs-example/README.md

 variant without the proxy can be deployed in a network of virtual machines:

     $ disnixos-vm-env -s services.nix -n network.nix -d distribution.nix

+The variant with caching enabled can be deployed as follows:

+    $ disnixos-vm-env -s services-with-caching.nix -n network.nix -d distribution.nix

 Deployment using NixOps for infrastructure and Disnix for service deployment
 ----------------------------------------------------------------------------